Option market making with hedging-induced market impact: Numerical methodology and experiments

+In this final experiment, we initialize the market maker with a negative option inventory $I_0 = -100$ and reduce the available liquidity.
+Specifically, we set $c_A = c_B = 2.5$ and $U_A = U_B = 2$.
 Increasing the depth parameters $U_A$ and $U_B$ amplifies the volatility of the underlying asset, since individual order arrivals trigger larger price movements.
-In the baseline setting the effective volatility was around $10\%$, whereas under the present low-liquidity configuration it rises to approximately $40\%$.
+Under the reference parameterization, the effective volatility was around $10\%$, whereas under the present low-liquidity configuration it rises to approximately $40\%$.

-The combination of a negative initial option inventory and reduced liquidity induces a markedly different regime compared to the baseline experiments.
-At the start of the horizon, the inventory constraint dominates the agent’s behavior: as shown in Figure~\ref{FIG:market_making_inventories_liqu_constraints}, the market maker immediately engages in aggressive purchases of the underlying in order to hedge its short option exposure.
-Because the available depth is low, this sequence of trades strongly impacts the underlying mid-price.
+The combination of a negative initial option inventory and reduced liquidity induces a markedly different operating regime.
+At the start of the horizon, the learned agent does not attempt to immediately neutralize its risk through aggressive hedging.
+Instead, it adapts its quoting strategy to the liquidity constraints by introducing a marked asymmetry, favoring option purchases in order to progressively unwind its initial short inventory.
+This behavior reflects an important trade-off: due to limited market depth, rapidly hedging the option exposure through the underlying would induce large impact costs.
+The agent therefore prioritizes inventory reduction via the option market, while only partially hedging its residual exposure.

-The quoting behavior, reported in Figure~\ref{FIG:market_making_linear_quotes_liqu_constraints}, exhibits very tight spreads around the reference price.
-This reflects the agent’s attempt to maximize order flow and thereby adjust its option inventory as rapidly as possible.
-A slight asymmetry is visible, with quotes skewed so as to favor option purchases, consistent with the objective of unwinding the initial short position.

-As the horizon progresses, the agent gradually reduces its short option position, converging toward a nearly flat inventory at maturity (Figure~\ref{FIG:market_making_inventories_liqu_constraints}).
-This adjustment is accompanied by a progressive liquidation of the hedge position in the underlying, once the bulk of the initial coverage has been achieved.

-The cash dynamics are displayed in Figure~\ref{FIG:market_making_linear_pnl_liqu_constraints}.
-During the first part of the horizon, the P\&L decreases sharply due to costly hedging trades executed in a thin market.
-Although the agent subsequently stabilizes its performance by collecting option spreads and progressively unwinding its positions, the initial imbalance leaves a lasting mark.
-The final P\&L remains negative, reflecting the fact that the temporary mismatch between option and underlying exposures generates losses that cannot be fully compensated within the limited horizon.
+As the horizon progresses, the agent gradually reduces its short option position while maintaining a controlled level of exposure.
+Rather than enforcing full inventory neutrality, it converges toward an optimal compromise between residual risk and execution costs, reflecting the limited liquidity of the market.
+The cash dynamics, displayed in Figure~\ref{FIG:market_making_linear_pnl_liqu_constraints}, highlight the cost of operating under liquidity constraints.
+The learned agent initially incurs losses due to partial hedging and adverse execution conditions.
+However, by prioritizing inventory unwinding through adapted quotes and limiting costly underlying trades, it stabilizes its cash and significantly improves its terminal outcome.